 Here are The Art of Manliness we want to resurrect the idea that being manly means being virtuous.
 We think old Ben Franklin can show us a thing or two on how best to live a virtuous (or manly) life.

-In order to help you live the virtuous life, starting next Monday and continuing each week, we’re going to highlight one of Ben’s virtues that you can focus on throughout the week.
+In order to help you live the virtuous life, we’re going to highlight one of Ben’s virtues that you can focus on throughout the week.
 We’ll find a great man from history that exemplified that virtue and extract practical lessons from them that can help us live that virtue more fully.
 When we get done with Franklin’s virtues, we’ll add some more.